andressev/PortafolioEnglish/README.md

 # Intro

-Hi, my name is Andrés, I’m a student in Mexico City majoring in Applied Mathematics and Data Science at ITAM.
+Hi, my name is Andrés, I’m a student majoring in Applied Mathematics and Data Science at ITAM.
 I spend my time designing and experimenting with programs that produce interesting results.

 I’m primarily interested in `interactive displays`, whether they are: